Layout Intermediate

 Card title

-This component adapts to its container width, not the viewport.
+This component adapts to its container width.
 Resize the wrapper to see it change.

 Component-level responsive